How to Measure Security Behavior

 Chapter 6: 360 feedback

 As with performance reviews, 360 feedback relies on feedback about a person provided by those they work with.
-The more input you get, the more reliable the complete picture of a person’s visible security behaviours, such as locking the computer screen.
+The more input you get, the more reliable the complete picture of a person’s visible security behaviors, such as locking the computer screen.

 360 feedback isn’t about finger pointing.
 It should always be focused on observed actions, not guesswork or hearsay.
 And it should always be confidential.
-Observing behaviours works best in a physical workplace and in team environments.
+Observing behaviors works best in a physical workplace and in team environments.

 What’s important is the way 360 feedback is designed.
 The focus here is how to design a process that is effective across a large number of people.

 There are three elements in an effective 360-degree design process:

 1. Relevant content.
 First, make sure content is fit for purpose.
 That means using specific, relevant questions.
 Second, make sure that cultural differences are taken into consideration.

 2. Accountability.
 The person overseeing 360 feedback plays an important role in how people will answer.
 It can be useful to get a third party to facilitate collating feedback and making it anonymous.
 People are more likely to be open if the feedback can’t be attributed to them.

 3. Census.
 Including everyone within the business lends itself to successful 360 feedback.